xlwings/xlwings/docs/converters.rst

 **options:** ``dtype=None, copy=True, order=None, ndim=None``

 The first 3 options behave the same as when using ``np.array()`` directly.
-Also, ``ndim`` works the same as shown above for lists (under base converter) and hence returns either numpy scalars, 1d arrays or 2d arrays.
+Also, ``ndim`` works the same as shown above for lists (under default converter) and hence returns either numpy scalars, 1d arrays or 2d arrays.

 **Example**::